-Everyone likes to save a bit of money, and motorcaravanners are no exception.
+Everyone likes to save a bit of money, and motorhome owers are no exception, especially with the rise in fuel and food costs.

-Taking some simple steps in how you drive, look after and insure your motorhome could help you to save quite a few pounds in the long term.
+Taking some simple cost-cutting steps in how you drive, look after, and insure your motorhome could help you to save quite a few pounds in the long term.

 Be a smarter driver